Designed for Humans

 Hans-Jürgen Commerell, Director ANCB The Aedes Metropolitan Laboratory, Berlin

-Cao Jiaming, Vice President of Architectural Society of China (ASC)
+Cao Jiaming, President of Architectural Society of Shanghai China (ASSC)

 Zhang Li, Associate Dean, School of Architecture, Tsinghua University, Beijing